 Vinegar

 Vinegar is a great natural substance that has many household uses.
 It’s not surprising that it even has uses in your yard and garden.
-Vinegar can effectively kill any weed, including crabgrass, and it is all-natural and safe for children and pets.
-Best of all, it won’t leave your soil damaged or render it useless as many chemical treatments can.
+Vinegar can effectively kill any weed, including crabgrass, and it is all natural and safe for children and pets.
+If used in small amounts, it won’t leave your soil damaged or render it useless, as many chemical treatments can.

 Simply soak the entire weed with vinegar that has an acidity level of 5% or higher.
 You may not see results immediately, but if you repeat the process several times over a period of time up to two weeks, you should eventually see the crabgrass wither and die.